ktalexan/OCSWITRS/README.md

 ### Not Synced Folders[^1]

 [^1]: The data, AGPSWITRS, layers, maps, layouts, and styles folders are not synced to the repository due to their large size.
 The content in these folders can, for the most part, be recreated from the scripts and notebooks in the repository.
+Instructions for setting up the project structure and folders are provided in the [Getting Started](#getting-started) section.

 - :file_folder: **data**: Contains the raw data files, including the original SWITRS raw data files, and data in different formats (codebook, python, R, Stata).
 - :file_folder: **AGPSWITRS**: Contains the ArcGIS Pro project data files.